LogtalkDotOrg/logtalk3/manuals/_sources/libraries/random.rst.txt

 solution to protect seed updates from signals and prevent inconsistent state when threads are canceled.

+The ``random`` and ``fast_random`` objects always initialize the random generator seed to the same value, thus providing a pseudo random number generator.
+The ``randomize/1`` predicate can be used to initialize the seed with a random value.

 The ``backend_random`` object abstracts the native backend Prolog compiler random number generator for the basic ``random/1``, ``get_seed/1``, and ``set_seed/1`` predicates providing a portable